 If you take an anti-inflammatory painkiller, as a rule you should take the lowest dose that is effective, for the shortest length of time that is possible.
 The aim is to ease pain and inflammation but with the least risk of developing side-effects.
 However, some people take one long-term.
 For example, some people who have an inflammatory arthritis where an anti-inflammatory gives great relief of symptoms.
 In this situation, the need for long-term treatment should be reviewed by a doctor from time to time.

-Before starting a course of an anti-inflammatory painkiller, your risk of developing serious cardiovascular and gut side-effects should be taken into account (see below).
+Before starting a course of an anti-inflammatory painkiller, your risk of developing serious cardiovascular (heart, stroke or blood vessel) and gut side-effects should be taken into account (see below).

 Anti-inflammatories do not alter the course of painful conditions such as arthritis.
 They just ease symptoms of pain and stiffness.
 However, this may provide further benefit because, if pain is eased, you may then be able to move around more easily or use a painful joint more easily.
 The inflammation and pain of various types of arthritis often come and go.
 During good spells, when symptoms are not too bad, you may not need to take anti-inflammatories.